myles-coleman/rpi-surveillance/README.md

 # rpi-surveillance

-A Raspberry Pi-based surveillance system that records video, uploads it to an AWS S3 bucket, and allows you to view the footage through a simple web interface.
-This project uses **Svelte** for the front-end and **Express.js** for the back-end, with AWS S3 for video storage.
+A Raspberry Pi-based surveillance system that records video and stores it in an AWS S3 bucket.
+It uses Kubernetes to manage the applications, Terraform to set up the AWS resources, and Ansible to configure the Raspberry Pi.
+You can view the recorded footage on a simple web interface built with Svelte.

 ---